hopsoft/turbo_boost-commands/README.md

 end
 ```

-### Hijacking the Response
+### Prevent Controller Action

-Sometimes you may want to hijack the normal Rails response from within a reflex.
+Sometimes you may want to prevent normal response handling.

 For example, consider the need for a related but separate form that updates a subset of user attributes.
 We'd like to avoid creating a non RESTful route,
 but aren't thrilled at the prospect of adding REST boilerplate for a new route, controller, action, etc...

-In that scenario we can reuse an existing route and hijack the response handling with a reflex.
+In that scenario we can reuse an existing route and prevent normal response handling with a reflex.

 Here's how to do it.